This post was originally written in January 2018 and updated in January 2021.

 The planning process takes some time but gives you a whole lot of clarity going forward.
 I’d do it in the following format:

-- Take 2 hours each month for monthly retrospection and goal setting;
+- Take 2 hours each quarter for retrospection and setting or updating key results;

 - Take 30 minutes on Sunday afternoon for weekly retrospection and goal setting;